Nathan Law

-Nathan Law Kwun-chung (羅冠聰; born 13 July 1993) is an activist and politician from Hong Kong.
-As a former student leader, he has been chairman of the Representative Council of the Lingnan University Students' Union (LUSU), acting president of the LUSU, and secretary-general of the Hong Kong Federation of Students (HKFS).
+Nathan Law Kwun-chung (羅冠聰; born 13 July 1993) is a Hong Kong activist and politician.
+As a student leader, he was chairman of the Representative Council of the Lingnan University Students' Union (LUSU), acting president of the LUSU, and secretary-general of the Hong Kong Federation of Students (HKFS).
 He was one of the student leaders during the 79-day Umbrella Movement in 2014.
 He is the founding and former chairman of Demosistō, a new political party derived from the 2014 protests.

 On 4 September 2016, at the age of 23, Law was elected to serve as a legislator for Hong Kong Island, making him the youngest lawmaker in the history of the Legislative Council of Hong Kong.
 Over his controversial oath-taking at the Legislative Council inaugural meeting, his office was challenged by the Hong Kong Government which resulted in his disqualification from the Legislative Council on 14 July 2017.

-Following the enactment of the National Security Law on 1 July 2020, Law left for London, United Kingdom and began his self-exile.
-In April 2021 he was granted political asylum.
-Hong Kong police had ordered the arrest of Nathan Law for inciting secession and collusion.
+Following the enactment of the National Security Law on 1 July 2020, Law left for London and began his self-exile.
+In April 2021, he was granted political asylum.
+Hong Kong police had ordered the arrest of Nathan Law for inciting secession and collusion, and issued a HK$1 million bounty for his apprehension in July 2023.

 In March 2021, Law was named a Pritzker Fellow at the University of Chicago's Institute of Politics.
 In May 2022, Law received an honorary doctorate from Washington & Jefferson College and was the keynote speaker at the school's 2022 commencement ceremony.

+In July 2023, Hong Kong police offered HKD 1 million (USD $127,644) bounties for information leading to the capture of eight prominent democracy activists based abroad including Nathan Law and wanted for national security crimes.